wifiknight45/psychic-tribble/README.md

-Psychic Tribble
-Psychic-Tribble app offers a secure and intuitive way to manage events, schedule timeslots, and sync with your calendar using a modern web interface and API.
+The Psychic-Tribble app offers a secure and intuitive way to manage events, schedule timeslots, and sync with your calendar using a modern web interface and API.
 Built with FastAPI, it’s fast, scalable, and perfect for teams or individuals.

 Note: This codebase is proprietary and confidential.
 Unauthorized use, copying, modification, or distribution is prohibited.
 For access or inquiries, contact andrews.crystal@gmail.com or robert.hodgkiss@my.utsa.edu.